rigelle-cruz/habit-tracker/README.md

 - Ability to cross out completed habit ✅
 - Be able to upload images
-- Re-organise habits by desired order
+- Re-order habits by desired order ✅
 - Can set up reminder/notification for a habit
 - Can set up a focused timer for a specific habit
 - See your progress through an interactive plant that grows with you!
 The more you complete your tasks the plant flourishes! ✅